ShivankUdayawal/Regression-on-housing-Dataset/README.md

 * In statistical modeling, regression analysis is a set of statistical processes for estimating the relationships between a dependent variable (often called the ‘outcome variable’) and one or more independent variables (often called ‘predictors’, ‘covariates’, or ‘features’).

-### The terminology you will often listen related to regression analysis is:
+### The terminology you will often listen related to regression analysis is :

 * Dependent variable or target variable :  Variable to predict.